-Shows the number of action potentials per second in a primate retinal ganglion cell as a function of the contrast of sinusoidal gratings of light.
+The above figure shows the number of action potentials per second in a primate retinal ganglion cell as a function of the contrast of sinusoidal gratings of light.
 Illustrates relationship between firing rate on contrast, and the "noisiness" of action potential rates.
 From: Croner, L. J., Purpura, K., & Kaplan, E. (1993).
 Response variability in retinal ganglion cells of primates.
 Proc Natl Acad Sci U S A, 90(17), 8128-8130.